nataren/PullRequestService/README.md

 ## Prerequisites
 ### Binaries
-* Get them from [here] (https://github.com/nataren/PullRequestService/tree/master/src/redist "PullRequestService binaries")
+* Get them from [releases page] (https://github.com/nataren/PullRequestService/releases "PullRequestService binaries")
 * Or checkout the `master` branch and get them from the `src\redist` folder

 ### To run